tkozek/Crossword-Game/README.md

 - **Why did I choose to create this?**

 This project is of interest to me since *Scrabble* was one of my favorite board games as a kid, and I still enjoy it.
 Furthermore, I dislike how the online or mobile application versions of *Scrabble* I have used automatically indicate to the user whether the word they have played is valid.
-This fundamentally changes how the game is played compared to the version with a physical board since it allows players to guess and check words as many times as they would like without any consequence.
+This fundamentally changes how the game is played compared to the version with a physical board since it allows players to guess and check words as many times as they would like without a penalty.

 ## Instructions